albar965/littlenavmap-manual/src/en/INFO.rst

 Airport
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A tab that has several sub-tabs for airport information.
+A tab that has several sub-tabs (see chapters below) for airport information.

 The six tabs ``Overview``, ``Runways``, ``Com``, ``Procedures``, ``Nearest`` and ``Weather`` below the airport tab show information for one selected airport.